-- The goals of the GPS diversity fellowships are to increase the number of historically underrepresented students (African Americans, American Indians, Hispanic/Latin(x) Americans, and others) pursing graduate degrees in Geological and Planetary Sciences and Environmental Science and Engineering, and to promote the benefits of a graduate degree within academia.
-The GPS Diversity Fellows receive a $5,000 supplement to their stipend during their first year of graduate school.
+- The goals of the GPS faculty fellowships are to increase the number of historically underrepresented students (African Americans, American Indians, Hispanic/Latin(x) Americans, and others) pursing graduate degrees in Geological and Planetary Sciences and Environmental Science and Engineering, and to promote the benefits of a graduate degree within academia.
+The GPS Faculty Fellows receive a $5,000 supplement to their stipend during their first year of graduate school.
 Applicants must be U.S. citizens or U.S. permanent residents.

 Caltech Graduate Studies Office